Krn-01/kopsco/Docker/Readme.md

-## Command, Usefull links and Content.
+## Command, Useful links, and other Content.